TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MainMenuCreation/Index.rst

       }
     }

-Note the directive `as = mainnavigation`: this defines the name of the menu (here: `mainnavigation`), which will be used in the next step.
+Note the directive :ts:`as = mainnavigation`: this defines the name of the menu (here: :ts:`mainnavigation`), which will be used in the next step.

 .. _fluid-implement-main-menu: